Monday, November 17, 2025

 In response, HBR starts their first GT4 Activation with the TL successfully tossing a grenade at the RR TL and Pinned AR Figs. The Pinned Fig ends up Pinned [so no change] but the TL is Wounded!

-The RR SAW exchanges Fire with the HBR AR man, and wins the shoot-out, Wounding him.
+In the next RR action impulse, their SAW Fires on with the HBR AR man, Wounding him.

 HBR finishes up with a lot of Fire on the two Rangers that are Active.